jay-li-0202/aws-infrastructure/README.md

 # AWS Infrastructure

+## Goal

+> Easily provision an AWS environment required to run our applications.

+## Getting started

 This guide assumes you are using [fish](https://fishshell.com/) as a shell.

 We will be building two environments, one for production and one for staging.
 Start off by cloning this in separate directories for each environment.